Northern Thai people: Independent state of Lan Na

 The Tai Yuan had very close ties with the Lao kingdom of Lan Xang.
 In 1546, Setthathirath, a Lao prince, was elected king of Lan Na.
-By the middle of the 15th century at the latest, they had the technology to manufacture and use cannons and fireworks rockets.
+By the middle of the 15th century, at the latest, they had the technology to manufacture and use cannons and fireworks rockets.
 The expansion of the sphere of influence of Lan Na reached a climax in the second half of the 15th century under King Tilok.
 The sphere of interest of Lan Na clashed with that of the central Thai kingdom of Ayutthaya, which resulted in several wars over the Mueang of Sukhothai, Phitsanulok and Kamphaeng Phet, that lied between the two kingdoms.

 The first decades of the 16th century are considered to be the heyday of the Lan Na literature.
-The classical works of this time, however, were not written in the native language of the Tai Yuan, but in the scholarly language of Pali.
+The classical works of the time, however, were written not in the native language of the Tai Yuan but in the scholarly language of Pali.
 At the same time, however, Ayutthaya was expanding north and Siamese troops penetrated deep into the Yuan-inhabited area of Lan Na.
 The fighting was extremely costly, and a number of high-ranking generals and nobles of the Yuan perished.
-In addition to the population losses of men of armed age as a result of the war, large parts of the population also fell victim to natural disasters and epidemics around 1520.
-This initiated the decline of Lan Na.
+In addition to the population losses of men of armed age as a result of the war, much of the population also fell victim to natural disasters and epidemics around 1520, which initiated the decline of Lan Na.
 In 1558, Lan Na came under the rule of the Burmese Taungoo dynasty (Kingdom of Ava).

-As there was often a shortage of labor in pre-modern Southeast Asia, it was customary after wars to drag parts of the population of the defeated party to the area of the victor.
-In the 17th century, after the subjugation of Lan Na by the Burmese, some Tai Yuan were brought to their capital Ava.
-There they belonged to the category of royal servants and provided lacquerware.
+As there was often a shortage of labour in pre-modern Southeast Asia, it was customary after wars to drag parts of the population of the defeated party to the area of the victor.
+In the 17th century, after the subjugation of Lan Na by the Burmese, some Tai Yuan were brought to their capital Ava, where they belonged to the category of royal servants and provided lacquerware.
 The Burmese control over the Tai Yuan increased the differences between them and the Siamese in Ayutthaya.